mateeyas/api-key-generator/README.md

 ### Usage

-To use the Python script, follow these steps:
+To use the Python script, follow the steps outlined below.

+#### Generate and encrypt an API key

+The `generate.py` script generates a new API key and returns it both in plain text and encrypted.
+You can find the complete Python scripts [here](python/generate.py).

 1. Navigate to the `python` directory: